colltoaction/writings/Adjoint School 2025/Application Form.md

 > Q: (~250 words) For example: What would you like to get out of this school?
 How can this school help you in your career or research goals?
 What aspects of the school appeal most to you?

 Category Theory has reshaped my mind since I discovered it.
-I found powerful mental models and many more tools that deeply influenced how I think.
+I found powerful mental models that deeply influence how I think.
 I wish to continue developing in this area that I can only imagine will become more prominent in the scientific community.
 I want to complement my Computer Science education to build the tools that state-of-the-art research and development requires.

-I'm excited to have expert mentors in fields such as Quantum and Category Theory that are not part of the curriculum.
+I'm excited to have expert mentors in cutting-edge Quantum and Category Theory that are not yet part of the university curriculum.
 I wish to work in their research hand in hand, learning from them and my peers in the School.
 I would like to participate in lively debates and actively challenge my assumptions.
 I want to share my crazy ideas out loud and hear everyone's thoughts.

-I hope the School will give me a valuable network I can work with afterwards.
+I hope the School will give me a valuable network I can engage with afterwards.
 Remote participation is a unique opportunity for me to join a long-term group with people from all over the world.
 I believe the exposure of an Adjoint School participant has long-lasting impact in their career and it can be a solid foundation for growing in this area.
 This is key for me to transition from a self-learner and researcher to producing knowledge and tools with a lasting impact.

 I will also use this opportunity to represent Argentina and demonstrate our scientific capabilities.
 I wish to share my knowledge and foster a local experts hub that can be part of the global Applied Category Theory scene.